ActuallyHappening/ActuallyHappening/README.md

   - It is a compiled language which deeply understands the computer it is targetting
   - All aspects of the languages assumptions are documented programmatically, and can be conveniently looked up by programmers
   - Programming in `The` stores only IR.
 There is no stable textual storage format.
 Therefore, a new ~~text~~ *IDE* editor must be built that deeply supports `The`, and users must customize their programming experience to make assumptions that they understand fluently
   - VCS is applied within the language, so that dichotamous branches turn into `The`-understood conditionals.
 Like having a runtime feature-flag for every branch, except at compile time.
-In `Rust` parlance, the closes equivalent to this would be an automatic `cargo` feature enabled for the current branch, which you could `#[cfg]` code based on.
+In `Rust` parlance, the closest equivalent to this would be an automatic `cargo` feature enabled for the current branch, which you could `#[cfg]` code based on.